 DeArmond also manufactured a number of attachable pickups branded Silvertone.
 These assemblies used 1 or 2 plain chrome Hershey Bar pickups, riveted to a steel bracket that enabled the pickup(s) to slide along a bar.
 This provided some tonal variation.
 The assembly also incorporated volume and tone controllers for each pickup.
 The catalog numbers for these two items changed over the years.

-B0533 Silvertone 1453 guitar, Harmony H-82 Rebel.
-Note the height of the two D-grille chrome pickups with integral bezels.
+Silvertone 1453 guitar (as Harmony H-82 Rebel).
+Note the different heights of the two D-grille chrome pickups with integral bezels.

-B0438 1963 Silvertone Model 1423 guitar with two D-Grille chrome pickups with integral bezels as Harmony H-49 Jupiter Stratotone
+1963 Silvertone Model 1423 guitar with two D-Grille chrome pickups with integral bezels as Harmony H-49 Jupiter Stratotone.
+(B0438)